 - Write a shell (for Linux) or power-shell script (for Windows) following HCP API documentation and run it.
 This script should read data from a CSV file and import directly to HCP.

-For more information, please get in touch in HCP API documentation:
+For more information, please get in touch in HCP API documentation (available from Partner Zone)